Dickson Etuhu

 Dickson Paul Etuhu (born 8 June 1982) is a Nigerian former professional footballer who played as a defensive midfielder.

 He played in the Premier League for Manchester City, Sunderland and Fulham, as well as in the Football League for Preston North End, Norwich City and Blackburn Rovers.
 He spent the final two years of his career playing in Sweden with AIK and IFK Rössjöholm.
-He was capped 33 times by Nigeria between 2007 and 2011.
+He was capped 19 times by Nigeria between 2007 and 2011.

 In November 2019 he was found guilty of match fixing by a Swedish court, and said he would appeal.
 Both Defence and Prosecution said they would appeal the sentence.
+In June 2020, Etuhu was handed a five-year ban from football in Sweden.

 Club career

 Early career

 Etuhu was born in Kano.
+He started his professional career with Manchester City but made only 11 appearances for the club.

-He signed for Preston North End from Manchester City in January 2002 for £300,000 as David Moyes' side looked to improve from their playoff final defeat to Bolton the season before.
-He had started just 11 league games for City.
-Etuhu made his debut in a 0–1 victory at Bradford City and scored his first goal for the club in a 4–2 victory over Sheffield Wednesday a week later.
+He signed for Preston North End in January 2002 for £300,000 as David Moyes' side looked to improve from their playoff final defeat to Bolton the season before.
+Etuhu made his debut in a 1–0 victory at Bradford City and scored his first goal for the club in a 4–2 victory over Sheffield Wednesday a week later.
 Etuhu became a regular in the Preston side, playing alongside Sean Gregan in centre midfield replacing the injured Mark Rankine.
-He would go on to score two more goals in the 2001/02 season as Preston ultimately fell short of the playoffs losing manager David Moyes to Everton in March.
+He would go on to score two more goals in the 2001–02 season as Preston ultimately fell short of the playoffs losing manager David Moyes to Everton in March.

-Preston began 2002/03 season under the stewardship of new manager Craig Brown and whilst Etuhu was initially first choice in midfield, he soon found himself in and out of the side as Preston struggled to find consistency.
+Preston began 2002–03 season under the stewardship of new manager Craig Brown and whilst Etuhu was initially first choice in midfield, he soon found himself in and out of the side as Preston struggled to find consistency.
 Etuhu made 38 appearances in all competitions, adding to his goal tally as Preston finished the season in 12th.
-Preston's patchy form continued into 2003/04 as their impressive attack was let down by a poor backline despite a number of personnel changes.
+Preston's patchy form continued into 2003–04 as their impressive attack was let down by a poor backline despite a number of personnel changes.
 Etuhu again found himself, along with a number of other Preston players, in and out of the starting eleven as Brown looked to find his best side.
 Etuhu was reduced to 26 appearances as Preston finished 15th following a poor second half of the season which had seen them in danger of relegation and for the second season running, exit the FA Cup to Third Division opposition as they lost 2–1 to Swansea.